 On the next screen, you can type your preferred map location into the search bar and click Save.

-Next, click the Insert into Post link to add your map to your WordPress post.
+Next, click the Insert into Post link to add your map to your WordPress editor.

 After, click Update or Publish to save your changes and preview how your new map looks.

 3. How to Manually Add a Google Map in WordPress